-Bell, Abraham and Parchomovsky, Gideon, "What Property Is" (2004).
-Faculty Scholarship.
+Bell, Abraham and Parchomovsky, Gideon, "A Theory of Property" (2005).
+All Faculty Scholarship.
 9.